 - Could the savings and gains from a modern E.R.P. actually increase your company’s R.O.I.?

 You are investing in new software, so get the most bang for your buck with software that can handle all your business functions, not just accounting.

-In the business software world, the term ‘Enterprise Resource Planning’ has become legend.
+In the business software world, the term ‘Enterprise Resource Planning’ has become a legend.
 E.R.P. software allows you to handle all the processes for your business on the same software platform, providing many advantages of integration of your data that comes from different sources; think payroll & time and attendance data, PMS data, and Accounts Payable data.
 ERPs combine the functionality of advanced accounting with other functionality like customer resource management (CRM), document management, employee task management, fixed assets and more.
-A good accounting software also offers seamless integrations with a host of outside software solutions to make your life easier, like property management systems (PMS), automated accounts payable, credit card processing, third party HR, payroll, and more.
+A good accounting software also offers seamless integrations with a host of outside software solutions to make your life easier, like property management systems (PMS), automated accounts payable, credit card processing, third-party HR, payroll, and more.

-There are a number of generic E.R.P.s, but for the Hospitality Industry, there is only ONE true web based E.R.P. that has been customized for hotels: Hotel Investor Apps.
+There are a number of generic E.R.P.s, but for the Hospitality Industry, there is only ONE true web-based E.R.P. that has been customized for hotels: Hotel Investor Apps.